eficode-academy/helm-katas/test-helm-deployments.md

 The above pod spec should look familiar, and the interesting to note is that it uses the image with the regex golang test, and takes the templated endpoint as it's argument.

-#### * Execute both tests
+#### Execute both tests

-Now upgrade the helm chart to install the new test.
+- Upgrade the helm chart to install the new test.

-Execute the test command.
+- Execute the test command.

 This time helm will execute both of our tests sequentially:

 ```sh